ambujtewari/stats315-winter2023/README.md

-# THIS IS CURRENTLY A COPY OF THE WINTER 2022 VERSION.
+# THIS IS CURRENTLY BASED ON A COPY OF THE WINTER 2022 VERSION.
 ACTIVELY UNDER CONSTRUCTION...

 ## Welcome to STATS 315 / DATA SCI 315